Child of Now

 One morning the team visited Investment Centre Victoria on Floor 46 of 55 Collins Street.
 The view of the stretch of the river addressed in Part II was critical in helping the team understand the scale of the project.

 Arts Centre Melbourne and Luke McKinnon director of Common State conducted two focus groups with members of the public about the concept and appeal of Child of Now.
 One group of 53 year olds and another of 23 year olds worked for 2 hours each on the project concept.
-The feedback gained from this exercise has informed the shape of the project submitted to this round of the Creative State Commissions.
+The feedback gained from this exercise has informed the shape of the project and feasibility study.

 The use of virtual and augmented reality was appealing to both groups, and particularly appealing was the ability to participate with friends and family in contributing your own image and then being able to see it again in the city.
 The 53 year olds strongly favoured an innovative project that puts the city and state on the international map in terms of ambition, as well as feeling connected to the idea of adding part of themselves to posterity.
 The 23 year olds were drawn to the idea of being able to participate with their friends and access the work during the evenings and night.